Opportunities for Funding

 The VSLC, in partnership with BC Dining Services, oversees the point drive funding process.
 Weekly point drives in the dining halls are an opportunity for students to donate funds to support BC sponsored service and immersion travel programs.
 Applications are due in September, and programs must meet specific criteria in order to be eligible.
 Point drives are not available for other fund-raising projects.

 Programs that engage students in service or advocacy on behalf of others, including non-travel programs that do not receive SOFC funding, are eligible to apply for a Service and Social Justice Grant.
-Grant applications should be submitted via email to Kate Daly at by 5 p.m. on Friday, September 27, 2019. **Please be sure to submit using this year's updated application above.**
+Grant applications should be submitted via email to Kate Daly by 5 p.m. on Friday, September 29, 2023. **Please be sure to submit using this year's updated application above.**

 BC Legacy Grants

 W. Seavey Joyce, S.J.
-Service and Citizenship Award
+Service and Citizenship Grant

 The W. Seavey Joyce, S.J.
 Award is available to Boston College seniors who have been accepted into a post-graduate service program but may have financial concerns around full-time service.
 The awards will be between $1,000 to $1,500.
 Students who are selected will be asked to submit three reports about their experience during their year of service.